Exclusive: Shareholder in Brazil's Oi leans on distressed debt funds for support

 The government, which is exposed to billions of dollars of Oi debt through state banks and unpaid regulatory fines, has formed a working group of its own to protect its interests.

-On Monday, Brazil’s solicitor-general is meeting with U.S. private equity fund TPG Capital Management LP and state-owned China Telecom Corp (0728.HK) about a possible bid for Oi after it emerges from bankruptcy protection, local media reported
+On Monday, Brazil’s solicitor-general is meeting with U.S. private equity fund TPG Capital Management LP and state-owned China Telecom Corp (0728.HK) about a possible bid for Oi after it emerges from bankruptcy protection, local media reported.

 Tanure – who has already formed an alliance with majority shareholder Pharol SGPS (PHRA.LS) – is working with the G6, who have only a fraction of the debt held by the main bondholder groups.
 His proposal would imply a significantly more severe haircut for the bondholders, the sources said.